Michael Kusugak: Reception

-Kusugak holds a unique place in Canadian children's literature, speaking from "the in-between of cultures" and finding common ground that relates to the very different parts of Canada.
-He is valued not only for the captivating content of his books, but also for his role as one of very few Inuit authors, and his commitment to sharing stories.
-Kusugak has to take stories that he naturally tells out loud in Inuktituk, and put them into writing in English.
+Kusugak speaks from "the in-between of cultures," and finds common ground between the very different parts of Canada.
+Kusugak takes stories that he tells out loud in Inuktitut, and put them into writing in English.
 He rehearses his stories first out loud, and his books are praised for having "the well-worn feeling of an old, much-told tale".

-Michael Kusugak is known for his power to keep large groups of kids captivated for long periods of time with his stories.
-He is a storyteller, not only a writer of children's books, and spends a lot of his time telling stories to children in schools and libraries.
-At these events, he doesn't read his books out loud; he tells stories that he heard as a child and stories from his own life.
-"Before books, or even reading, should come the story, says Inuit storyteller and children's author Michael Kusugak.
-It should be told in person, with lots of repetition, facial expressions and feedback from listeners," he says.
-"You can take these stories and write them down, but I think you lose something if you don't actually go and tell them".
+Kusugak said of storytelling, "Before books, or even reading, should come the story.
+It should be told in person, with lots of repetition, facial expressions and feedback from listeners.
+You can take these stories and write them down, but I think you lose something if you don't actually go and tell them."